XanderRutledge/keepr/Readme.md

 #### Visualization:

-- Visitors can see all public keeps (login not required)
-- Keeps are displayed in a card like format with all data rendered
-- Users have a dashboard route to see all their keeps and vaults
-- Users can only see vaults they created
+x Visitors can see all public keeps (login not required) x Keeps are displayed in a card like format with all data rendered x Users have a dashboard route to see all their keeps and vaults x Users can only see vaults they created
 - Users can View all the keeps in a given vault
 - Anytime a `keep` is `kept in a vault` the relevant count should go up